guerda/Matekarte/README.md

 =========
 Description
 -----------
-Android client for [https://www.matekarte.de/ Matekarte], which lets you find you locations of nearby dealers for Yerba Mate drinks like Club-Mate, Flora Power, 1337MATE, and many more.
+Android client for [Matekarte](https://www.matekarte.de/), which lets you find you locations of nearby dealers for Yerba Mate drinks like Club-Mate, Flora Power, 1337MATE, and many more.

-Special thanks to [https://www.pascalj.de Pascal] for creating Matekarte.de and the excellent API on this.
+Special thanks to [Pascal](https://www.pascalj.de) for creating Matekarte.de and the excellent API on this.

 Warning: This app is not ready yet.
 Currently, I'm working on it and try to